emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

     ```

 4. Download and install the Linux kernel update by [clicking here](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).
-5. Set WSL 2 as your default version by running:
+5. Go back to your admin Powershell window and set WSL 2 as your default WSL version by running:

     ```
     wsl --set-default-version 2